RajnisSharma/manage/README.md

-# manage
+# About me
 This is my first repository.
 <br>
-Author - Rajnish Sharma
+Rajnish kumar Sharma
+I have Completed my B.tech in Computer science
+I'm Python full stack developer